 Light Tomato Basil Quiche Recipe

 My favorite light quiche recipe, the one I make again and again in both summer and winter.
-Not only is it a healthy, vegetarian and light quiche recipe, it's a make-ahead quiche recipe too!
-Perfect for the busy family or a harried hostess.
+It's light and healthy.
+It's vegetarian and easy to prep ahead, too!
+Sound perfect for the busy family or a harried hostess?
+Yes!

 Light Tomato Basil Quiche Recipe ♥ KitchenParade.com, a make-ahead, healthy, vegetarian and light quiche recipe.

-Real Food, Fresh & Flexible.
+Whole Food, Fresh & Flexible.
+Beautiful Color!
 Year-Round Kitchen Staple.
-Budget Friendly.
-Brunch Friendly.
+Make-Ahead & Budget Friendly.
+Brunch & Light Supper Friendly.
 Low Fat.
 High Protein.
 Weight Watchers Friendly.
 Vegetarian.
+PS Yes, Real Men DO Eat Quiche.

 Not Eating Meat vs Being a Vegetarian: Are They Different?